-IFP School provides students with a Language Hub, dedicated to foreign languages (books, games, magazines, DVDs and documentation preparing students to take tests).
+IFP School provides students with a Language Hub, dedicated to foreign languages and filled with books, games, magazines, DVDs and materials to prepare for the tests.

 Students applying to an English-language program must give proof of a minimum score to one of the following tests before the Admissions Board convenes:

 - TOEIC: 850